-Former Safeway CEO Steven Burd to take stand in Elizabeth Holmes trial
+Former Safeway CEO Steven Burd takes stand in Elizabeth Holmes trial

 Theranos shuttered in 2018, three years after an investigation by the Wall Street Journal raised concerns about the company’s technology.
 The Holmes case has become somewhat of a cautionary tale of Silicon Valley’s ethos of “fake it 'til you make it.”
 Holmes and Theranos have been the subject of multiple podcasts, a documentary and a best-selling book.

-Burd is expected to take the stand after former lab director Adam Rosendorff wrapped testimony that lasted for six days and at times featured tense exchanges with defense lawyers.
+Burd took the stand after former lab director Adam Rosendorff wrapped testimony that lasted for six days and at times featured tense exchanges with defense lawyers.

 Safeway reportedly dissolved a partnership with Theranos in late 2015 after reports about the technology’s reliability issues became public.
 A Wall Street Journal report from the time suggested the deal was supposed to be key for Safeway’s expansion into the wellness market.